encode/django-rest-framework/docs/tutorial/1-serialization.md

 Now we can start up a sample server that serves our snippets.

-Quit out of the shell
+Quit out of the shell...

 	quit()

-and start up Django's development server
+...and start up Django's development server.

 	python manage.py runserver